 Often when you’re younger, other people set goals for me.
 The English teacher sets a goal that Romeo and Juliet has to be read and summarized in 7 days, for example.
 My parents told me that by 7pm, I needed to have cleaned my room.
 I felt oddly detached from these goals.

 I would imagine that you experienced the same thing, right?
 And like me, you probably didn’t put too much stock into these goals.
 They weren’t your goals.
 Whether you reached them or not, not all that much was going to change.

-Also, because they were being set by others, they were always set in small, bite-sized chunks.
+Also, because these goals were set by others, they were always set in small, bite-sized chunks.
 No teacher ever says “learn everything for Grade 10” and then lets you run the show for the whole year on your own.